Samagra-Development/docs/docs/Functional Specs Samiksha.md

 ### 2.5 Core Features

+**_2.5.1 For State Process Administrators_**

+- Ability to create and manage school visit forms
+- Ability to create and manage user profiles
+- Ability to update designation to form mapping (for designation based access to forms)
+- Ability to create visualizations of the visit submissions
+- Ability to view application performance statistics

-**_2.5.1 For State Department Monitoring & Mentoring Staff_**
+**_2.5.2 For State Department Monitoring & Mentoring Staff_**

 - Ability to view forms based on their designation
 - Ability to fill and submit school visit forms
 - Ability to view past school visit submission data
 - Ability to update profile information

-**_2.5.2 For State Department Reviewers_**
+**_2.5.3 For State Department Reviewers_**

 - Ability to view, in real time, complete details of the school visit submissions
 - Ability to view, in real time, summarized views of the school visit submissions
 - Ability to download dashboard views as PDFs

-**_2.5.3 For Process Administrators_**

-- Ability to create and manage school visit forms
-- Ability to create and manage user profiles
-- Ability to update designation to form mapping (for designation based access to forms)
-- Ability to create visualizations of the visit submissions
-- Ability to view application performance statistics

 ### 2.6 Technical Architecture